-Marios Savvides is the founder and director of the Biometrics Center at Carnegie Mellon University and is a research professor in the Department of Electrical & Computer Engineering Department and the CyLab Security and Privacy Institute.
-He received his B.Eng. in Microelectronics Systems Engineering from UMIST, U.K., his Masters of Science in Robotics from the Robotics Institute at Carnegie Mellon University, and his Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University.
+Professor Marios Savvides is the Bossa Nova Robotics Professor of Artificial Intelligence at Carnegie Mellon University and is also the founder and director of the Biometrics Center at Carnegie Mellon University and a full tenured professor in the Electrical and Computer Engineering Department.
+He received his Bachelor of Engineering in Microelectronics Systems Engineering from University of Manchester Institute of Science and Technology in 1997 in the United Kingdom, his Master of Science in Robotics from the Robotics Institute in 2000 and his Ph.D. from the Electrical and Computer Engineering department at CMU in 2004.

 Demonstration: Long-Range Iris Recognition System

 2005 Ph.D., Electrical and Computer Engineering, Carnegie Mellon University